 Coping and support

 Coping with myasthenia gravis can be difficult for you and your loved ones.
-Stress can worsen your condition, so find ways to relax.
+Stress can make your condition worse, so find ways to relax.
 Ask for help when you need it.

 Preparing for your appointment

 You're likely to first see your primary care provider, who will then refer you to a doctor trained in nervous system conditions, called a neurologist, for further evaluation.

 Here's information to help you get ready for your appointment.

 Take a friend or family member along to help you understand the information you're given.
 Make a list of:

 - All medicines, vitamins or supplements you take, including doses.